 The PIE-Rivers region refers to the combined watersheds and estuaries of the Parker, Ipswich and Essex Rivers in northeastern Massachusetts (Figure 1).
 This area encompasses all or parts of 28 towns.
 The Parker, Ipswich and Essex River Watersheds and Great Marsh offer some of the most outstanding ecological resources in Massachusetts.
 The region includes large areas of permanently protected land, including a national wildlife refuge, several state parks and forests, and other publicly and privately held conservation lands.
 The watersheds include extensive state-designated high quality natural resources and several coldwater fisheries, which are rare in eastern Massachusetts.
-The estuaries of the 3 river basins constitute the first and largest designated Area of Critical Environmental Concern in the Commonwealth of Massachusetts.

-The Parker and Ipswich river basins make up the watershed of Plum Island Sound, the largest wetland-dominated estuary in New England, supporting extremely productive commercial and recreational soft-shell clam and striped bass fisheries.
-Together with the Essex, these rivers encompass the entire coastal watershed between the Merrimack River and Cape Ann.
+The Parker and Ipswich river basins make up the watershed of Plum Island Sound, the largest wetland-dominated recreational soft-shell clam and striped landscapes. bass fisheries.
+Together with the Essex, estuary in New England, supporting Figure 1.
+Map of the PIE-Rivers region showing major extremely productive commercial and streams and BioMap2 core habitat and critical natural these rivers encompass the entire coastal watershed between the Merrimack River and Cape Ann.
 The coastal zone of the watersheds comprises much of the Great Marsh, the largest continuous salt marsh in New England.